128technology/docs/docs/config_transport_encryption.md

 ## Configuration

-To provide control on transport based encryption, use the following command and options:
+To provide control on transport based encryption, use the following configuration options:

 `payload-encryption-override`: Enforces transport based encryption using the following options.
 - `enable-encryption`: Enable encryption of the payload even when the security-policy associated with the service is set to `encrypt=false`.
 If the payload is already encrypted by another 128T, send it out as is.